arthur-75/classification-app/README.md

 │   │           ├── ...
 │   ├── model.py
 │   ├── utils.py
-│   └── w_models  (model's weights)
+│   └── w_models  "(model's weights)"
-│       ├── best_model.pth (the one that we are using)
+│       ├── best_model.pth "(the one that we are using)"
 │       ├── model-7.pth
 │       └── w_model.pth
-├── training_prediction.ipynb (you make predictiions and training here )
+├── training_prediction.ipynb "(you make predictiions and training here )"
-└── uploads (folder saved automaticlly the image that apears on the web APP )
+└── uploads "(folder saved automaticlly the image that apears on the web APP )"
 ```

 ## Data